 With an AI enabled automation platform such as Leapwork, you can set up an automation flow that reads the emails in your inbox (assuming this is where you receive the notification) and then, based on defined rules, goes into the system and performs the necessary actions for you.

 For example, if the monitor sees a 404 message, it will go to the IIS and reset it.
 Similarly, if there is a Windows service that isn’t responding, it can restart that service automatically.

 Depending on what the purpose of your system is, there are many more things that you can include in your automation flows in order to ensure the best possible user experience.
 And should it happen that your site crashes due to unforeseen circumstances, a good test automation tool can help ensure that you are notified before your users experience the break themselves.

 Choosing the right automation tool is the final step in assuring the quality of your online systems.

 A tool that is intuitive to use and that can work with all your existing technologies will enable you to get started quickly and efficiently, and will ensure that the tool pays for itself in no time.

-LEAPWORK’s no-code automation platform offers just that.
-If you’re interested in learning more about LEAPWORK, we recommend that join our live webinars, where a subject matter expert will show you the tool in detail, and answer all your questions.
-Sign up below.
+Leapwork’s no-code automation platform offers just that.
+If you’re interested in learning more about Leapwork, we recommend that you sign up for our upcoming webinar.